Have A Go Olympic Challenge 2024

 As a youngster, Iona threw herself into gymnastics, but when she was 13, swim coaches noticed her potential in the pool and convinced her to swap the bounce pads for the touch pads.

-“I first got involved with swimming at a young age, initially through a learn to swim program,” says Iona.
+“I first got involved with swimming at a young age, initially through a learn to swim program,” Iona said.
 “When I was younger, swimming was not my main focus, my primary sport was gymnastics up until the end of 2017.”

 Having made the switch, Iona began serious training at Breakers Swim Club in Perth.